SHAHUL-AHMED-77/Amazon-UI-clone/README.md

 - **Non-Responsive Layout:** This layout is designed for desktop view and does not include responsive features for mobile or tablet devices.
 - **Static Design:** This project is a static layout and does not include any dynamic features like user authentication, database interaction, or real-time updates.
+**Disclaimer:** This project is a UI clone of the Amazon website created for educational purposes only.
+It is not an official Amazon website and is not affiliated with or endorsed by Amazon.com, Inc. or its subsidiaries.